 - “How to Complete Your Outfits with Accessories” – Often when women are bored with their wardrobes, they rush out to shop for more clothes.
 But what if what we really need are more accessories?
 This informative post from 40+ Style shows six basic outfits that are made infinitely more exciting and stylish through the addition of various accessories such as belts, bags, shoes, and jewelry.

 - “Behind the Scenes During a Client Styling Session” – Many women are curious about what happens when one hires a personal stylist.
-While I outlined my virtual styling sessions with Bridgette Raes (starting here), I didn’t get to experience the pleasure of working with her in person.
+While I outlined my virtual styling sessions with Bridgette Raes (see all my posts on this topic here), I didn’t get to experience the pleasure of working with her in person.
 Fortunately for all of us, Bridgette has started to write some posts about her work with clients, including this great article showcasing an outfit creation session with a woman she calls Ms. Chic (who has a very enviable shoe collection!).

 On Other Topics